All Collections

 We have two similar strategies we recommend for dealing with this issue:

-1. Put Judges in multiple Groups
+1. Put Judges in multiple Tags

-2. Make new Groups that absorb multiple existing Groups (almost like a SuperGroup)
+2. Make new Tags that absorb multiple existing Tags (almost like a Super Tag)

 We generally recommend this second path over the first, as it gives the most flexibility in what Competitors Judges can evaluate.